Skip to content

 └── intermediate.key # Intermediate CA private key

-• If using an externally signed intermediate, root.key may be omitted
+• If you use an externally signed intermediate, root.key may be omitted.

 If ca_dir is empty, ExfilGuard generates all four files automatically on first startup.